 We have pledged our support to the Changing Market Foundation’s Roadmap towards responsible viscose and modal manufacturing.

 We helped develop the Textile Exchange MMCF Producer Transparency Questionnaire and Dashboard and expect our producers to publish their progress using it.

 F&F is a signatory to ZDHC and requires our MMCF producers to adopt its best practices.

 In 2021, we increased our use of recycled polyester, saving the equivalent of 98 million plastic bottles*.

 In April 2021, we signed up to the 2025 Recycled Polyester Challenge and have committed to increasing our uptake of recycled polyester to 45% by 2025.

 Human rights approach – clothing and general merchandise

-We are founding members of the Ethical Trading Initiative and believe that human rights are fundamental to protecting people within supply chain and across our business
+We are founding members of the Ethical Trading Initiative and believe that human rights are fundamental to protecting people within our supply chain and across our business

 3.The targets refer to the total quantity of products placed on the market each year in the UK by business signatories to Textiles 2030.
 The baseline year is 2019.
 The targets are an absolute reduction or equivalent in line with recommendations for Science Based Targets.